OpCon 18.1: Moving from MVP to MVP

 Often companies hope that their users will guide the development efforts with insightful and innovative ideas, so development efforts can be minimized.PAUL WADE, VICE PRESIDENT OF PRODUCT

 I’m extremely impressed with SAP as a company and they are a great example of a company that listens and learns; they continually assess and evolve.
 Their software-defined ERP concept rapidly took a dominant position in a competitive marketplace and has continued to evolve with great new concepts such as in-memory databases.
 More recently, the system of record has adapted to become a platform for digital business.
 They are betting big on cloud strategies, and with security concerns disappearing for cloud computing, who’s to say this won’t be highly successful?

-With this strength in the marketplace in mind, SMA Solutions set about evolving our own SAP integration.
-It was clear from research that our customers wanted more control and greater integration between SAP tasks and those happening elsewhere in the business; in other words, non-SAP tasks.
+With this strength in the marketplace in mind, SMA Technologies set about evolving our own SAP integration.
+It was clear from research that our clients wanted more control and greater integration between SAP tasks and those happening elsewhere in the business; in other words, non-SAP tasks.
 Stronger control over child processes and automated recovery were also key data points in our discussions.
-The result is super-strength SAP automation which has come to market at just the right time to offer highly advanced automation capabilities to existing customers and to entice new ones.
+The result is super-strength SAP automation which has come to market at just the right time to offer highly advanced automation capabilities to existing clients and to entice new ones.
 We may just have taken what was once our MVP (our SAP integration) and evolved it to potentially be our Most Valuable Player (MVP).